I'm group leader for the "British Sixteenth- and Seventeenth-Century Except Portraits" discussion group on Art Detective.

 Recent research papers and public lectures

-'Francis Place, William Lodge, and the York Virtuosi', public lecture delivered at Hospitalfield, Arbroath, September 2017; invited speaker.
+'Francis Place, William Lodge, and the York Virtuosi', public lecture delivered at Hospitalfield, Arbroath, September 2017, and at Fairfax House, York, November 2017; invited speaker.

 'The social life of the polemical print', After Iconophobia: Patrick Collinson's 'Iconoclasm to Iconophobia' Thirty Years On, conference at the Shakespeare Institute, University of Birmingham, July 2015; invited speaker.

 'Who do you think you are?
 Union and identity in the early portraiture of James VI and I', Centre for Renaissance and Early Modern Studies Research Celebration, alumni showcase at the University of York, January 2015; invited speaker.